What is a retail shop QR code?

 It allows customers to experience premium features or special offers by scanning a QR code on a printed advertisement.

-Placement suggestion of QR codes
+Placement suggestion of QR codes for retail businesses

-It’s crucial to strategically place your QR codes, especially in a place as big as a retail shop, to ensure that it gets scanned.
+It's crucial to strategically place your QR codes, especially in a place as big as a retail shop, to ensure it gets scanned.

 On product displays